Placental abruption happens when some or all of the placenta starts to detach from the uterus wall before your baby is born.

 #7: How do you treat placental abruption?

-Placenta abruption is classified as mild, moderate or severe, according to the combination and severity of symptoms.
+Placental abruption is classified as mild, moderate or severe, according to the combination and severity of symptoms.

-Mild (represents approximately 48% of all cases):
+Mild placental abruption (represents approximately 48% of all cases):

 - No vaginal bleeding to mild vaginal bleeding